dillonchong01/ModelStacking_Kaggle/README.md

    - Frequency encoding
    - Quantile binning

-3. Use **Optuna** to tune hyperparameters for each base (Level-0) model:
-   - XGBoost, LightGBM, CatBoost, HistogramGB

-4. Train the base models and generate **out-of-fold (OOF) predicted probabilities** on the training data
+3. Train each base (Level-0) model and generate **out-of-fold (OOF) predicted probabilities** on the training data

-5. Combine these predictions into a new dataset, where each column comes from the prediciton of one base model:
+4. Combine these predictions into a new dataset, where each column represents the prediction of one base model

-6. Train a **Logistic Regression meta (Level-1) model** using this new dataset and the original target labels.
-The meta-model learns how to best combine the base models’ predictions
+5. Train a **Logistic Regression meta (Level-1) model** using this stacked dataset and the original target labels
+   - The meta-model learns how to best weight and combine the base models’ predictions

-7. Use the trained base models + meta-model together (on the full dataset) to produce the **final probability predictions** on the test set for submission
+6. Use the trained base models + meta-model to generate the **final probability predictions** on the test set for submission

 ---

-> In a more advanced setup, a wider variety of model types (e.g. neural networks, SVMs, etc.) could have been included to increase model diversity in the stack.
-However, this project was mainly aimed at understanding the fundamentals and mechanics of stacking, so I did not focus on incorporating diverse model types.
+## 📊 Model Performance (AUC)

+- **CatBoost**: 0.92041
+- **LightGBM**: 0.92342
+- **XGBoost**: 0.92466
+- **Overall Meta Model (Stacked)**: **0.92518**

+The stacked model achieved the highest AUC, confirming that combining multiple models helped capture complementary patterns in the data.

 ---

+> In a more advanced setup, a wider variety of model types (e.g. neural networks, SVMs) could be included to increase diversity.
+However, this project was focused on understanding the fundamentals / mechanics of stacking, rather than getting the best possible evaluation metric.